canonical/certification-docs/Self-Test_Guide-16.04.rst

       pass more information about itself to the MAAS server, and then power down again.

-   -  Note that manual power control is acceptable only on low-end servers that lack BMCs.
-If MAAS fails to detect a BMC that is present or if MAAS cannot control a BMC that is present, please consult the Canonical Certification Team.

 #.
 On the MAAS server, verify that the SUT's Status is listed as Ready
    in the node list or on the node's details page.
 You may need to refresh the page to see the status update.